AlexsdeG/PagePress/Plan.md

 **Goal:** Reusable headers, footers, sections.
 **Status:** ❌ Not Started

+### General
+- [ ] seperate pages from tempaltes and other, only pages can be dispalyed on the forntend, everything else has to be part or dispalyed on a page. create a seperate admin page called templates which hosts all custom tempaltes

 ### System Templates
 - [ ] **Header Template:** Auto-inject at page top
 - [ ] **Footer Template:** Auto-inject at page bottom